 - 2 tablespoons butter

-- 2 generous tablespoons all purpose (plain) flour
+- 2 generous tablespoons plain flour plain flour is also known as all purpose flour

 - ¾ cup half fat or 2 percent milk

-- ⅓ cup single (light or half and half) cream - you may need slightly more or less
+- ⅓ cup single cream or half and half single cream is also known as light cream.
+You may need slightly more or less cream.

 - salt and pepper